In March of 2012 Bryan Stevenson, a civil rights attorney gave a TED talk that entered into the history books.

-- No pitch involved or request
+- There was no pitch involved or request

-- No special build up of benefits
+- Without any special build up of benefits

 - No talk structure a marketer would use

-Why Stories Work
+Why Stories Work:

-“One of the graduate students in Hasson’s lab, Lauren Silbert, told an unrehearsed, 15-minute story about one of her high school proms — a disastrous experience involving two suitors, a fistfight and a car accident — while undergoing fMRI.
+“One of the graduate students in Hasson’s lab, Lauren Silbert, told an unrehearsed, 15-minute story about one of her high school proms — a disastrous experience involving two suitors, a fistfight and a car accident, while undergoing fMRI.

-The results showed that not only did all of the listeners show similar brain activity during the story, the speaker and the listeners had very similar brain activity despite the fact that one person was producing language and the others were comprehending it.
+The results showed that, not only did all of the listeners show similar brain activity during the story, the speaker and the listeners had very similar brain activity, despite the fact that one person was producing language, and the others were comprehending it.

-How to Use Stories
+How to Use Stories:

 Here are a few ideas to get your brain going on creating a story for your products or services.

 - You could use fictitious stories

 One famous such example is the one written by Martin Conroy for The Wall Street Journal.
-This direct mail advertisment was the control (the main unchallenged converting letter that the publication used) to successfully get new subscribers for twenty eight straight years!
+This direct mail advertisement was the control (the main unchallenged converting letter that the publication used) to successfully get new subscribers for twenty eight straight years!